blackkeymaestro/minizedgames/ubuntu/prepare_emmc/README.md

 A. Prepare USB Stick with the following conditions
   1. USB fully formatted for EXT4.
-  2. USB files in the following directory structure
+  2. Extract prepare_emmc.tar.gz such that files are in the following directory structure

     /
     prepare_emmc.sh
-      /boot (in tar ball)
+      /boot
         image.ub
         wpa_supplicant.conf

-      /ext4 (in tar ball)
+      /ext4
         /lib
           (ext4 libs)
         mkfs.ext4